Jasmine Birtles

 Installing double-glazed windows means that air is trapped between two panes of glass, effectively creating an insulating barrier that reduces heat loss, noise and condensation.

-Double glazing can be a bit pricey to install – and with so many companies out there, it’s important to choose a reliable one.
+With so many companies out there, it’s important to choose a reliable one.
 Although adverts in your local newspaper and flyers through your door may offer attractive prices, we suggest you search here for a FENSA (Fenestration Self-Assessment Scheme) registered window fitters in your local area.

 After you’ve found local companies, get quotes from three or four of them.
-This will involve contractors coming to your house to assess what you need doing (they shouldn’t charge you for this).
+This will involve contractors coming to your house to assess what you need (they shouldn’t charge you for this).
 Once you have your quotes and have seen what each company can offer, you can make a decision on which to use.

-If you can’t afford to have all your windows replaced, you could fit double glazing in the rooms which cost you the most to heat, while you save up to get the rest done.
+If you can’t afford to have all your windows replaced, you could fit double glazing in the rooms that cost you the most to heat, while you save up to get the rest done.
 This will at least cut your energy bills down a bit.

 Alternatively, you could look at getting secondary glazing installed.
 Secondary glazing consists of a sheet of plastic or glass fitted over the inside of the window that creates a mass of air that acts as insulation between the actual window and the extra glazing.